Target Bucks the Trend With a New Super Lenient Return Policy

 - Electronics and entertainment items are limited to a 30-day return window.
 Shoppers will receive a refund or exchange.
 Drones must be returned within 14 days for a refund or exchange.

-- Music, movies, video games, and software that has been opened cannot be returned but may be exchanged for the same title and the same or different gaming platform.
+- Music, movies, video games, and software items that have been opened cannot be returned but may be exchanged for the same title and the same or different gaming platform.

 - Open airbeds cannot be returned but may be exchanged for a similar item.